 THE OFFICIAL WEBSITE OF THE BRADT FAMILY SOCIETY

-Albert and Arent Andriessen (Bratt) Bradt and their families were early settlers in Rensselaerswyck, New Neatherland, now know as Albany, New York, when the colony still belonged to the Netherlands.
+Albert and Arent Andriessen (Bratt/Bradt) and their families were early settlers in New Netherland when the colony still belonged to the Netherlands.
 Like many of the other settlers, they were not Dutch.
-These brothers came from Fredrikstad, Norway.
+According to long-time consensus, the brothers came originally from the vicinity of Fredrikstad, Norway.

-In 1637 Albert and his family arrived in Rensselaerswyck, the large estate of the Amsterdam merchant, Kiliaen van Rensselaer.
-His brother, Arent came on the same ship.
-Albert operated several sawmills on the Normanskill (North man's stream) Creek.
-The Dutch referred to Norwegians as Normans, because they came from the north of Holland/Neatherlands.
-His brother Arent was a tobacco planter, a farmer, and at times, a fur trader.
-Arent's family were one of the original 15 families to settle Schenectady, New York, in 1661.
+In April of 1637, Albert and his family arrived in Rensselaerswyck, the large, New Netherland estate of the Amsterdam merchant, Kiliaen van Rensselaer.
+By all appearances, Albert's brother Arent came on the same ship.
+Albert operated several sawmills on the Normanskill (Norwegian's Creek).
+The Dutch referred to Norwegians as Normans, because they came from the far north.
+Arent was a tobacco planter and a farmer and sometimes participated in the fur trade.
+His family was one of the original fifteen families to settle Schenectady in 1661.

 We can only guess how the Bratt surname originated.
-Hereditary family names were not used by the Dutch or the Norwegians.
-When England took over New Netherland and it became New York, that soon began to change.
+Hereditary family names were not used by the Dutch or the Norwegians at that time.
+When England took over and New Netherland became New York, that soon began to change.

-In those days it was common for Norwegians to use the name of their ancestral farm as their last name.
-"Bratt" can mean "steep" in Norwegian and it's frequently found in place names all over Scandinavia.
-(Most of today's Norwegian Bratt's probably took their names from farms at the end of the 1800s and are probably not related.)
+In those days, it was common for Norwegians to use the name of their ancestral farm as a kind of family name.
+"Bratt" can mean "steep" in Norwegian and it's found in many place names all over Scandinavia.
+(Most of today's Norwegian Bratt's took their names in the late 1800s and are not related to us.)

-Another possibility is the old Bratt family that originated in Bergen.
-This family originated in the middle ages, but no one has ever discovered any documents that tie us in.
-It could be more than a coincidence that Fredrikstad is located on the Glomma River which has it's headwaters in Oppland.
+Another possibility is the old Bratt family that originated in Bergen on the west coast of Norway.
+This family came to prominence in the Middle Ages, but no one has ever discovered any documents that tie us to them.
+It could be more than a coincidence that Fredrikstad is located on the Glomma River, which has its headwaters in Oppland.
 Oppland is the home county of one branch of these Bratts.

-There is also a well-documented Bratt family from Brattfors (Steep Falls) in Sweden.
+There is also a well-documented Bratt family from Brattfors (Bratt Falls) in Sweden.
 Located 100 miles from Fredrikstad, it was the site of a water-powered iron foundry as early as 1540.
-Perhaps someday DNA testing will identify our Scandinavian cousins.
+Perhaps in time, DNA testing will give us some clues to our Scandinavian cousins.

-Over the years, a large number of spelling changes have occurred.
+Over the years, numerous spelling changes have occurred.
 Almost all Bradt's and most Brott's are descended from the two Bratt brothers.
 Many Bratt's, Vanderzee's, Brodt's, Broat's, Van Brott's, and Van Bradt's and some Brad's and Bradd's are also direct descendants.
 These are not the only spellings.
-Some of the others are listed farther down this page.

-The Vanderzee line is descended from Albert's son, Storm, who was born on the sea crossing to America.
-"Van der zee" means "from the sea" in Dutch.
-Storm was baptized in Ilfracombe, England after a damaging storm that forced the ship to England for repairs.
+Another line, the Vanderzees, is descended from Albert's son, Storm, who was born on the sea crossing to America.
+"Van der Zee" means "from the sea" in Dutch.
+Storm was baptized in Ilfracombe, England, after contrary winds and a damaging storm forced their ship to put in there for repairs and to resupply.

 Over 95% of the Bradt cousins descend through female lines.
-It's no exaggeration to say that we would not have a Bradt Family Society today without them.
-It has been estimated that over 2 million descendants of the Bradt brothers now populate the Americas.
+It's no exaggeration to say that we would not have a Bradt Family Society without them.
+Today, hundreds of thousands of people in Canada and the United States descend from the two Bradt brothers.

-We urge those with lineage questions or contributions to contact our Genealogist, Laurie M. Grimes.
+We encourage those with lineage questions or contributions to contact our Genealogist, Laurie M. Grimes.

 For those with non-lineage historical questions, (for example, to learn about the role of the Bradt Family in North American history) contact our Archivist and current President, Daniel P. Bradt.

-We are currently looking for a qualified person to take over this webpage.
-Please contact our president at niskybrat@aol.com for further information.
+We are currently looking for someone to take over this webpage.
+Please contact our president at [email protected] for further information.

 MEMBERSHIP SECRETARY,